The emergence of low code and no code development has changed the game when it comes to building and launching apps.

 No code development is a way of building apps or software without writing code.

 No code requires none of this.
 Each no code platform may work a little differently, but most feature a drag and drop interface with pre-coded elements that enables users to create workable software.

 For example, if the user wants to add a header section and a button, they just need to add these two elements to their canvas, without needing to write a single line of code.
 Once published, the elements work the same as if they had been written by a developer.

 A no code development tool may also use a different kind of mechanism to generate a web app, mobile app, website or software tool - not just a component-based visual builder.
 But the idea is that it should allow the user to build and launch software without writing any code.

 No Code Platform Examples

 Website building platforms like Wix and Squarespace are two examples of no code software.
 These platforms allow non-technical people to easily build and launch websites, from basic blogs or portfolio sites, to ecommerce stores.

-Today they make up over 6% of the CMS (content management system) market share – which might not sound like much, but equates to millions of live websites.
+These two no code platforms make up over 6% of the CMS (content management system) market share - which might not sound like much, but equates to millions of live websites.

 MobiLoud is an example of a no-code solution for building mobile apps.
 It lets anyone convert a website or web app into functional apps for Android and iOS, with zero technical expertise or coding required.